Fonta1n3/FullyNoded/Docs/QandA.md

 *Is it on the UI?*<br/>
 Jamie Lim: Ssh into the `nodl`, The ssh host user should be “bitcoin”

+#### Question : RPC credentials are mandatory.
+FN is forcing good behaviour?

+Just keep it in mind because if you have not added RPC credentials: the node won't connect. <br/>
+Honestly, just way better code wise.
+And allows you to connect over local network with no internet which is cool if you like doing stuff offline.
+Also should make connecting in general more robust and work on all systems even better.

+#### Question : Do you use a terminal app in iOS on the iPhone that you ssh into your network with?
+I use NMSSH framework in the app<br/>
+There are apps though, i think `iterm` has an app that also uses the same framework -> <br/>
+iTerminal - SSH Telnet Client by ComcSoft Corporation https://apps.apple.com/us/app/iterminal-ssh-telnet-client/id581455211<br/>

 #### Question : How do I troubleshoot connection issues over Tor between FN and Bitcoin Core Nodes on a Mac?

 Here are some [common issues and fixes](https://github.com/Fonta1n3/FullyNoded#troubleshooting).
 You can troubleshoot Tor issues on the mac by opening a terminal and running `open /usr/local/var/log/tor.log`, read the Tor log and make sure there is nothing obvious going wrong there.
 Most Tor issues revolve around permissions.
 Ensure your `HiddenServiceDir` has the correct permissions by running `chmod 700 <HiddenServiceDir>` where `<HiddenServiceDir>` represents the path to your `HiddenServiceDir` as specified in your `torrc` file which can be found at `/usr/local/etc/tor/torrc`.
 The Bitcoin Core log can be helpful too, however you must have the `debug=tor` line added to your `bitcoin.conf`.
 You can run `open ~/Library/Application\ Support/Bitcoin/debug.log`